 In Waterfall, the way software was created before the early 2000s, someone would have documented every single function and button, then handed the design to engineering to implement.
 It would take months or years to know if the solutions created were of value in the marketplace, or if the project was even (truly) on schedule.
 Agile keeps a team nimble.
 No one is worrying about what needs to be built a month hence.

 The irony here is that thousands of software development teams spend their day chatting on Slack, Google, and Hipchat, writing comments in asynchronous discussion such as those found in Confluence, Jira, and Invision, then project planning in Asana or Basecamp or similar.
 And they’re using the language of writing to organize their work.

 User Stories, which describe small chunks of functionality, combine to create…wait for it…Epics.

 Epics are larger chunks of functionality, like the ability to save and share documents in Microsoft via hard drive, cloud, email etc.

-Part of Agile philosophy is an authentic team approach, where teams of 5 to 8 colleagues support one another.
+Part of Agile philosophy is an authentic team approach, where teams of five to eight colleagues support one another.
 So a brilliant programmer who can’t write…can get some cover.
 Good writers, though, win debates in Hipchat or in Jira.
 And they rise to leadership roles.

 Which is never going to be school, at least in today’s world.
 Perhaps schools should acknowledge and encourage this, pushing writing instruction into internships and supporting employers vs. trying to jam “personal narrative” essays down students’ throats.